Ethanm-0371/Networks_Project/README.md

 Scenes/Main_Menu

 # Some difficulties
 - There's an error when trying to move before starting the game.
 The game receives an action packet in which there is no owner for it and a null exception occurs.
-We added a delay of 5s so that the player can not input anything when all the players are loaded.
 - There was a bug in which the players were spawning outside the safezone.
 It is currently fixed, but this took a lot of time to fix.